cy6erskunk/q-n-a/docs/Technical_rules.md

 2 In order to judge the correctness of an attack the following points must be considered:

 a) The simple attack, direct or indirect (cf. t.10 ), is correctly executed when the straightening of the arm, the point threatening the valid target, precedes the initiation of the lunge or the flèche.
-FIE

-30

-November 2023

 b) The compound attack (cf. t.10 ) is correctly executed when the arm is straightened in the presentation of the first feint, with the point threatening the valid target, and the arm is not bent during the successive actions of the attack and the initiation of the lunge or the flèche.